Vytautas Kubilius

 Kubilius was an author of numerous articles and monographs about Lithuanian literature and writers.
 He took part in Sąjūdis movement, and was a co-founder of the Lithuanian Citizens' Charter movement (Lietuvos piliečių chartija) and the chairman of its Council since 1991.

 Kubilius was the father of Andrius Kubilius, a Lithuanian politician.
-He was fatally hit by a car at a crosswalk in Vilnius on February 17, 2004.
+He was fatally hit by a motorist at a crosswalk in Vilnius on February 17, 2004.
 He was awarded the Officer's Cross of the Order of the Lithuanian Grand Duke Gediminas (1998).